marshall62/testauth/readme.txt

 Add testauth to PM2's process list: pm2 start testauth
    OR
+   pm2 start testauth -- -c /testauth -h rose.cs.umass.edu -- The necessary args to pass in to testauth.bin

+In the above command line we need to pass args so that URLs are constructed correctly on rose.
+Apache forwards to node when requests come in on the /testauth path.
+But the proxy is sent the URL as localhost:/3000/testauth/.... rather than rose.cs.umass.edu/testauth which causes the URLs to fail.
+So we pass the correct host and context to the testauth program so that it knows them rather than trying to take apart URLs.

-   pm2 start testauth -- -a /testauth  -- this allows passing the -a /testauth as a command line arg to testauth.bin Set up pm2 to restart if the system reboots sudo pm2 startup centos (for 6.8 centos which is what I have) sudo pm2 startup systemd (for centos 7 which I don't have  yet)
+Set up pm2 to restart if the system reboots sudo pm2 startup centos (for 6.8 centos which is what I have) sudo pm2 startup systemd (for centos 7 which I don't have  yet)